 The important thing to remember is that you are not alone.
 Nearly 5% of the population suffers from hyperhidrosis - that’s millions of people around the world!
 However, it’s often referred to as the ‘silent handicap’, since those affected by it rarely talk about their condition to a health professional, much less so to their loved ones.
 Some don’t even realize that it’s a medical condition or that there is a word for it!
 The reality is that hyperhidrosis has a significant impact on the quality of life of its sufferer, negatively affecting everything from their social life to mental health and wellbeing.

 At Dermadry, we know how important self-love is.
 Confidence starts from within, and before you can be comfortable with your partner, you need to be comfortable with yourself.
 Getting your hyperhidrosis under control is the perfect way to rebuild your confidence.
 While no cure exists for hyperhidrosis, highly effective treatment is available.
 We’ve made it our mission to educate the public about hyperhidrosis and iontophoresis, which is widely regarded as one of the most effective treatments for the condition.
 The technology works by using tap water to direct a mild current through the skin, neutralizing the connection between the sweat nerve and sweat gland, which significantly reduces sweating in the vast majority of cases.
 So let us give you those ‘electric feels’ this Valentine’s Day 😉 You’ll even be able to ditch those needy antiperspirants that require twice-daily application in favor of an easy-to-follow schedule.

-Fall in love with your hands, feet, and underarms again by shopping our iontophoresis product line below!
+Fall in love with your hands, feet, and underarms again by shopping our iontophoresis machine product line below!